nathanielce24/Feedforward-Neural-Net/README.md

 # **Feedforward Dense Neural Network for Grayscale Image Classification**

 This is my first attempt at building a neural network from the ground up.
-In it's current state it's not particularly optimized or efficient, but with a very low learning rate and enough epochs you can achieve accurate results.
+In it's current state it's not very optimized or efficient, but with a very low learning rate and enough iterations you can achieve accurate results.

 How to Train a Model:
 * Download src